Frances Macron Seeks turning Point In Ties With Poland - UrduPoint

 Macron urged cooperation to "make the European project stronger, because indeed today... after Brexit, fragility and doubt have set in."
 Cooperation must serve to "meet the climate challenge and support Poland, which faces a challenge that I do not underestimate," Macron added, referring to Warsaw's uphill battle to wean itself off coal.

+He also insisted that the development of European defence mechanisms would complement NATO, rather than undermine it.

+Under Moscow's thumb in communist times, Warsaw is among the strongest advocates of continued sanctions against Russia over its 2014 annexation of Crimea from Ukraine.

-Duda spoke of a "breakthrough" in ties and welcomed the signingof a Polish-French cooperation program as part of their "strategicpartnership".
+Poland's Duda spoke of a "breakthrough" in ties with Paris and welcomed the signing of a Polish-French cooperation programme as part of their "strategic partnership".

+Echoing Macron, Duda insisted that Brexit brought a "new hand of cards and new opening; roles in the EU will have to be rearranged.